nrocchi/react-native-itunes-podcast-player/README.md

 ﻿# react-native-itunes-podcast-player

-This is the repos of my iTunes podcast player app I build using React-Native, Apollo GraphQL & Redux
+This is the repos of my iTunes podcast player app I build using React-Native, Golang, Apollo GraphQL & Redux

 # Features
   Search a podcast<br />